IPS-Eye-White

 Sin

-If pressed it is likely that the majority of people in the western world would place themselves in the 'not perfect' category, but a far cry from 'sinners', or really bad people, usually defined as the serial killers, rapists and child molesters of the world.
-Others believe that even if there is a God against whom we sin, He is too "loving" to actually hold our 'mistakes' against us, much less punish us for them.
-However, perhaps the most common belief is the almost universal 'Santa Claus' mentality of rewards for those who's good deeds outweigh the bad, and punishment for those for whom the opposite is true.
+If pressed it is likely that the majority of people in the western world would place themselves in the 'not perfect' category, but a far cry from 'sinners, or really bad people - usually defined as the serial killers, rapists and child molesters of the world.
+Others believe that even if there is a God against whom we sin He is too "loving" to actually hold our 'mistakes' against us, much less punish us for them.
+Perhaps the most common belief is the almost universal 'Santa Claus' mentality of rewards for those who's good deeds outweigh the bad, and punishment for those for whom the opposite is true.
 Even when many Christians think of sin, they simply think of a violation of the Ten Commandments.
 However, none of these views come anywhere near agreeing with the Biblical definition of sin.
-The problem is that the verdict is already in - because of your sins, you have been condemned to death far more surely than any person sitting on death row in a federal penitentiary.
-In light of which, it is perhaps wiser to find out how God defines sin, rather than to trust in your own idea.
+The problem is that the verdict is already in - because of your sins you have been condemned to death far more surely than any person sitting on death row in a federal penitentiary.
+In light of which, it is perhaps wiser to find out how God defines sin rather than to trust in your own idea.

 Repentance